walkeralicia/Anorexia_CNV_GWAS/README.md

 ﻿# Genome-wide CNV Association Study

  This Github contains the workflow pipeline to conduct a Genome Wide Copy Number Variant (CNV) association study within the UK Biobank (UKB) using Anorexia Nervosa (AN) and Body Mass Index (BMI) as the outcomes.
+The pipeline also includes scripts to meta-anlyses UKB summary statistics with the Anorexia Nervosa Genetics Initiative (ANGI) study using Stouffer's method.

  # Citations